 Thanks to PCRF, Abdullah is Walking Again

 Abdallah al-Athamna, 11, has experienced more tragedy, pain and surgical procedures than most Americans five times his age.
-His mother, two sisters and 15 members of his extended family were killed when an Israeli tank shelled his home in Beit Hanoun, Gaza in November 2006 (see July 2010 Washington Report, p.
+His mother, two sisters and 15 members of his extended family were killed when an Israeli tank shelled his home in Beit Hanoun, Gaza in November 2006 (see July 2010 Washington Report on Middle East Affairs, p.
 41).

 His frantic father carried Abdallah—whose foot was severed from his right leg and intestines spilling from a gaping wound in his side—to a taxi to transport them across the Rafah border to medical care in Cairo.